COVID-19 and Transplant Recipients

 Let’s Talk Transplant

-Scroll to the bottom of this page for informative resources regarding the kidney transplant process.
+Scroll to the bottom of this page for informative resources and research regarding renal transplants.

 To be connected with an individual who has successfully undergone kidney transplant surgery, contact us.